The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Knowledge is power.

-While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos for video games, home-security systems, or mammary enhancement cream.
+While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos for video games, home-security systems, or pickle enhancement cream.
 It produces zero income by itself.
 Foolish as it seems, we have no SEO strategy.
 Patreon is a brand of non-stick frying pan, right?

 The Three Options

-There is an ancient, venerable saying, a version of which goes like this: “You have three options: (1) Beautiful Appearance; (2) High Quality (cutting performance in the case of chisels, planes and saws); and (3) Reasonable Cost.
+There is an ancient, venerable saying, a version of which goes like this: “You have three options: (1) Beautiful Appearance; (2) High Quality (cutting performance in the case of chisels, planes and saws); and (3) Low Cost.
 Choose any two.”

 - A wise man may obtain a maximum of two of these three options;